googleapis/google-cloud-java/gcloud-java-examples/README.md

   * Here's an example run of `DnsExample`.

     Note that you have to enable the Google Cloud DNS API on the [Google Developers Console][developers-console] before running the following commands.
-    You will need to replace the domain name `elaborateexample.com` with your own domain name with verified ownership.
+    You will need to replace the domain name `elaborateexample.com` with your own domain name with [verified ownership] (https://www.google.com/webmasters/verification/home).
     Also, note that the example creates and deletes DNS records of type A only.
 Operations with other record types are not implemented in the example.
     ```
     mvn exec:java -Dexec.mainClass="com.google.gcloud.examples.dns.DnsExample" -Dexec.args="create some-sample-zone elaborateexample.com. description"